 Unsatisfied performance obligations primarily represent contracts for products with future delivery dates.
-At December 26, 2020 and December 28, 2019, we had \$17.1 million and \$16.1 million of revenue expected to be recognized in the future related to performance obligations that are unsatisfied (or partially unsatisfied), respectively.
+At December 25, 2021 and December 26, 2020, we had \$7.7 million and \$8.3 million of revenue expected to be recognized in the future related to performance obligations that are unsatisfied (or partially unsatisfied) for contracts with original expected durations of over one year, respectively.
+As allowed under ASC 606, we have opted to not disclose unsatisfied performance obligations for contracts with original expected durations of less than one year.